-The SENCo will monitor:
+The SENDCo will monitor:

-- The provision for the children with LS in liaison with the Headteacher, with whom the SENCo has weekly meetings; - The LS policy and practice.
-It will be reviewed regularly with regard to systems for identifying and assessing needs as early as possible; - The impact of the provision made in meeting the needs of the individual children; - Record keeping; - The resources available; and - The partnership with parents, pupils and external agencies.
+- The provision for the children with Learning Support in liaison with the Headteacher, with whom the SENDCo has weekly meetings - The Learning Support policy and practice.
+It will be reviewed regularly regarding systems for identifying and assessing needs as early as possible

+- The impact of the provision made in meeting the needs of the individual children - Record keeping - The resources available - The partnership with parents, pupils and external agencies

+Date of Policy: September 2022

+Reviewed by: Brigid Unwin (SENCo).

-Date of Policy: Reviewed by: Planned Policy Review Date: September 2019 Brigid Unwin (SENCo).
-September 2020
+Planned Policy Review Date: September 2023